RealSchipsi/bachelor-thesis-serverless-ssr/README.md

 # Disclaimer

 The app is for testing and research purposes only.
 No liability is assumed for any costs incurred or incorrect code.
 Execution at your own risk!
+The

 # The project contains
 - `E-Commerce-App`